-This year, Michael York celebrates his fiftieth year as a professional actor, having accumulated an impressive body of work on screen, stage, television, and with audio recording.
+Last year, Michael York celebrated his fiftieth year as a professional actor, having accumulated an impressive body of work on screen, stage, television, and with audio recording.
 He retains the enthusiasm for the actor’s life he first experienced growing up in England where, joining the National Youth Theatre, he played Shakespeare in London and Europe, going on to perform extensively at Oxford University, graduating with an MA in English.

-York’s nearly 100 other screen credits include Joseph Losey’s Accident, Bob Fosse’s Cabaret with Liza Minnelli, Something for Everyone with Angela Lansbury, the all-star Murder on the Orient Express, The Last Remake of Beau Geste, as d’Artagnan in The Three Musketeers, the title role in Logan’s Run, and opposite Burt Lancaster in The Island of Dr. Moreau.
+York’s nearly 60 other screen credits include Joseph Losey’s Accident, Bob Fosse’s Cabaret with Liza Minnelli, Something for Everyone with Angela Lansbury, the all-star Murder on the Orient Express, The Last Remake of Beau Geste, as d’Artagnan in The Three(and The Four) Musketeers, the title role in Logan’s Run, and opposite Burt Lancaster in The Island of Dr. Moreau.
 He even played himself in Billy Wilder’s Fedora.
-He filmed, For Those I Love, in English and French, and was in all three Austin Powers movies and both Omega Code films.
-His most recent film is The Mill and the Cross with Rutger Hauer and Charlotte Rampling.
+He filmed For Those I Loved in English and French, was in all three Austin Powers movies and both Omega Code films.
+His most recent film is The Mill and the Cross.

 His television work includes The Forsyte Saga, Great Expectations, Space, The Heat of the Day, A Knight in Camelot, The Night of the Fox, The Far Country, The Lot (Emmy nomination), Larry David’s Curb Your Enthusiasm.
-A guest character in The Simpsons, he most recently starred in The Four Seasons.
+A guest character in The Simpsons, he most recently starred in The Four Seasons and narrated the documentary, Mary Pickford: Muse of the Movies.

 York’s distinctive voice can be heard in more than 90 audio book and film narrations as varied as The Book of Psalms, Memories, Dreams, Reflections, The Vampire Lestat, and his own children’s book, The Magic Paw Paw.
 Grammy-nominated for Treasure Island, he won awards for The Fencing Master, Creating True Peace, Goodbye to Berlin, and The Lion, the Witch and the Wardrobe.
-Recent recordings include How Do I Love Thee?, Peter and the Wolf, and The Carnival of the Animals, and the documentary, Mary Pickford: Muse of the Movies.
+Recent recordings include Peter and the Wolf and The Carnival of the Animals.

-Pat has exhibited her photographs all over the world in Moscow, New York, Paris, Belgium, London, Washington, Cologne, Basel, Zurich, and Abu Dhabi.
-Her show Imaging and Imagining: the film world of Pat York opened at LA’s Motion Picture Academy, subsequently traveling to Prague, Mannheim, and Hong Kong.
+Pat has exhibited her work all over the world, in Moscow, New York, Paris, London, Washington, Cologne, Basel, Zurich, Belgium, Abu Dhabi and Poland.
+Her show Imaging and Imagining: the film world of Pat York opened at LA’s Motion Picture Academy, subsequently traveling to Prague, Mannheim and Hong Kong.
 Her latest book is Fame and Frame.

 York also lectures internationally on Shakespeare and the history and art of acting.
 He has also taught Master Classes, most recently at U.S.C.